- Follow Cheapass Games on Twitter: @cheapassgames

 Cheapass Games has three distinct approaches to the problem of high risk.
 Free Games, Cheap Games, and Crowd-funded Games.

-Free Games: We post many of our games for free right here at cheapass.com.
-In these cases, we can distribute the games at no cost, and shift the burden of production to the customer.
+Free Games: We post many of our games for free right here.
+When the game is free, we can shift the burden of production to the customer.
 If you think one of our games might be worth $25, print it yourself and find out.
 Then, you’ve got a budget of roughly $24 to make the best version of the $25 game that you can.
 We just ask that you set aside the other $1 for us.
 Save up a few games’ worth, and then send us a healthy donation of $5, $10 or more.
 (Paypal charges smaller fees on larger amounts.)

 Of course, a game's value isn't really dependent on its production cost, so you might think our games are worth more than a dollar each.
 It's up to you.
 For a chart that might help you determine how much a free game is worth, click here.

 Cheap Games: Our traditional business model is printing games in the $5-$15 range, which ship with only the bare essential pieces.
 This helps us reduce our inventory risk, and essentially puts half of the manufacturing burden on the consumer, who must still provide spare parts like dice, counters, play money, and so on.
 Thus, we can sell a game that might be worth $40 with all the bits, and meet our customers halfway.
-It's especially convenient that the best chips for Veritas, at least at the time of this writing, can be found really cheap.
-If those chips were in our box, we could never give you such a good deal!
+We also make some complete games in the $10 and under range.
+Check out Pairs, or some of the card games at our Factory Outlet Store.

 Crowd-Funded Games: Crowdfunding through Kickstarter is a good way to raise enough money for a decent-sized print run of a deluxe edition.
-By crowdfunding the startup costs, we can mitigate our risk on a more expensive, high-quality game.
-We're planning to bring back some of our best games in deluxe editions through the magic of Kickstarter, as well as making some brand new ones.
+By raising the startup costs, we can mitigate our risk on a more expensive, high-quality game.
+Kickstarter has been very good to us so far, as we've raised money to print six games as of summer 2015.
+Our next project will be the 20th anniversary edition of Kill Doctor Lucky.

 Join the Club!

-We now have a twice-monthly newsletter called Shameless.
+We now have a roughly-twice-monthly newsletter called Shameless.
 You can subscribe by clicking here or on the "Subscribe" button at the top of the page.

 Spread the Word!